-Transporting and distributing energy isn't cheap, so the costs that suppliers incur for doing so are also included in gas and electricity bills your business pays.
+Transporting and distributing energy isn't cheap, so the costs that suppliers incur for doing so are also included in your business gas and electricity bills.

-With providers also having to pay to cover the expenses of maintaining and upgrading the National Grid, these charges are worked into the bills you pay too.
-It's worth noting these will vary depending on the geographical location of your business, as certain zones place various levels of demand on the network.
+With providers also having to cover the expense of maintaining and upgrading the National Grid, these charges are worked into the bills you pay too.
+It's worth noting these will vary depending on the location of your business, as different zones place different levels of demand on the network, and are billed accordingly.

 These costs are applied by the Distribution Network Operators (DNO), which are companies that are licensed to distribute electricity in the UK.
 The charges are applied for a range of factors, including day and night charges and the maximum supply requirements of sites that make up the network.

-This is charged on business gas and electricity bills at a rate of 20%, but some businesses will be able to pay a reduced rate of 5% this if they use less than 33 kilowatt hours of electricity - or less than 145kw hours of gas - per day.
+VAT on business electricity and gas bills is usually charged at a rate of 20%, but some businesses will be able to pay a reduced rate of 5% this if they use less than 33 kilowatt hours of electricity - or less than 145kw hours of gas - per day.

-These contracts automatically renew themselves when your current deal expires - if you don't terminate them with a letter of notice in a specific timeframe, they will renew and you may not even know about it.
-Often the new contract will be more expensive than the previous one, so you'll end up paying higher bills.
+This is when your contract automatically renews when your current deal expires - if you don't terminate them with a letter of notice within a specific timeframe, they will renew and you may not even know about it.

-In addition to rollovers, there is also '28 Day' and 'Deemed Rates' contracts that businesses may be on.
+Yes - In addition to rollovers, there’s also '28 Day' and ‘deemed and Out of Contract Rates' that your business may be on.

-If your business has not attempted to switch suppliers since the market was deregulated in the early '90s, you may be on a 28 Day supply contract where you'll be paying variable rates.
-These are rarely competitive, which is why we recommend being on a fixed-rate, fixed-term deal.
-As the name suggests, you only need to give 28 days' notice if you want to cancel and switch.
+If your business has not attempted to switch suppliers since the market was deregulated in the early 1990s, you may be on a 28 Day supply contract and paying variable rates.
+These usually expensive, which is why we recommend being on a fixed-rate, fixed-term deal.
+On the plus side, as the name suggests, you only need to give 28 days' notice if you want to cancel and switch.

-Meters described as half-hourly are for businesses that are energy intensive and have had an average peak electricity demand above 100kW in any three months of the previous year.
-For more information about half hourly electricity you can visit our half hourly electricity page.
+Meters described as half-hourly are for businesses that are energy intensive, which have had an average peak electricity demand above 100kW in any three months over the past year.
+Learn more about half hourly electricity, and how it can help your business save energy.